mukulb22-gh/python-stuff/design_patterns/README.md

     In software is like having a set of rules to pick out specific objects from a larger collection based on the certain criteria.

     File = filter.py

+### o Decorator Design Pattern

+    The Decorator pattern allows you to attach new behaviors or responsibilities to objects dynamically without altering their original code.

+    File = decorator.py